-The following constitutes a summary of the principles based upon which the compensation of the senior executives was determined for the year ended March 31, 1998 as well as the changes made to the compensation policy following the review of the Comparator Group.
+The following constitutes a summary of the principles based upon which the compensation of the senior executives was determined for fiscal 1999.
 The compensation policy is designed to attract and retain competent individuals who can ensure the current and long-term success of the Company.